UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 The wine club link will be helpful to John so he can later sign up for a wine club after he gets back from a tasting trip.
 The pricing information is updated dynamically from feeds received from the partner wineries.
+Sally and Lauren will enjoy the satisfaction of learning about different wineries.

 ![image](artboards/Winery%20Details.png)